Easy Homemade Recipes

 There's nothing like a tender piece of veal for the perfect Veal Sandwich every time.

-And if you don't like extra carbs, ditch the bun and make this veal parmigiana with a side of sauteed rapini or brussel sprouts.
+And if you don't like extra carbs, ditch the panini bun and make this veal parmigiana with a side of sauteed rapini or brussel sprouts.

 Jump to Recipe Print Recipe